Nehonix-Team/StruLink/docs/checkUrlMethod.md

-# NehonixURIProcessor: checkUrl Method
+# StruLink: checkUrl Method

 ## Overview

-The `checkUrl` method in the `NehonixURIProcessor` library validates a URI string against a set of configurable rules, making it ideal for security testing, web application penetration testing, and URI analysis.
+The `checkUrl` method in the `StruLink` library validates a URI string against a set of configurable rules, making it ideal for security testing, web application penetration testing, and URI analysis.
 It supports validation of standard URL components (e.g., `hostname`, `pathname`), literal values, and custom properties defined via the `fullCustomValidation` option.
 This method provides detailed validation results, including reasons for failure, to aid in debugging and analysis.

 **Version**: 2.0.9\
 **License**: MIT